 SPGS Virtual Open Advising Information

-4. Once admitted to the Zoom room, please be ready to provide your Student ID number (located on the top righthand corner of your My ASU page) and be logged into your My ASU page.
+- Once admitted to the Zoom room, please be at a computer and be logged into your My ASU page.

 Frequently Asked Questions